acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w4/Activity 4a Sorting II.md

 <img width="238" height="108" alt="image" src="https://github.com/user-attachments/assets/6c070326-41bf-4f0f-98f4-2e61eb0b408d" />

 The degree is 2.
-So according to the rules of big O notation, we only care about the highest degree, therefore it's O(N<sup>2</sup>).
+So according to the rules of big O notation, we only care about the highest degree, therefore the worst case time complexity is O(N<sup>2</sup>).

 ## Average Case Scenario

 <img width="1022" height="1039" alt="Untitled" src="https://github.com/user-attachments/assets/4a6cd9d9-f78e-463a-8f16-3f7df0a7133d" />

+Let's calculate the time complexity of the worst case.

 So each element i probably averages out to about half of its worst case number of steps.